galister/wlx-overlay-s/README.md

 You may also want to [build from source](https://github.com/galister/wlx-overlay-s/wiki/Building-from-Source).

-If using Envision, set `wlx-overlay-s --openxr --show` as the _Autostart Command_ for your Envision profile!
-This will give you a home environment with a [customizable background](https://github.com/galister/wlx-overlay-s/wiki/OpenXR-Skybox)!

 ## First Start

 **When the screen share pop-up appears, check the terminal and select the screens in the order it requests.**